-To ensure longevity of this project and in partnerships with relevant scientific bodies, Ashia is initiating, funding and coordinating applicable research projects in order to contribute significantly to the conservation and genetic integrity as well as the growth and range expansion of the cheetah population worldwide.
+Genetic reinforcement, increase of the resident range of cheetah populations as well as urgent, impromptu cheetah rescue operations take place in coordination with local and international conservation authorities.
+To ensure longevity of this project and in partnerships with relevant scientific bodies, Ashia is initiating, funding and coordinating applicable research projects in Africa in order to contribute significantly to the conservation and genetic integrity as well as the growth and range expansion of the cheetah population in Africa.

 The start of the first phase of wilding of captive cheetah entering Ashia’s Release and Reintroduction Program.

 Provide spacious enclosures, professional veterinary care and appropriate diets to cheetah in need of rehabilitation or temporary holding.

 A safe home for animals with health problems or injuries that cannot be released into the wild.

 Give volunteers and guests an unforgettable opportunity to understand, promote and contribute to cheetah conservation.